Pomegranate Gin Cocktail

 Pre-step

 Get a cocktail shaker and fill halfway with ice.
-Get a measuring glass and two martini glasses.
+Get a measuring glass and two martini glasses or coupe glasses.

 After measuring out the ingredients, pour them into the cocktail shaker.